WaveyO14/AI-for-Global-Challenges/README.md

-Creat main folder
+-Create main folder
-Create folder named 'outputs 4' and add to main folder Make sure all files are downloaded and added to the main folder before running
+-Create folder named 'outputs 4' and add to main folder -Make sure all files are downloaded and added to the main folder before running